Hackathons-Projects/Do-Re-Mi/README.md

 * [Setup](#setup)

 ## Description
-A command line game application to play riddles and get insights about mental health.
+A command line game application to play riddles and get educated about mental health.

 ## Features